Aretha Franklin’s Death Comes On The Same Day That Elvis Died—And On Madonna’s 60th Birthday

 — Seth Abramovitch (@SethAbramovitch) August 16, 2018

 Aretha Franklin and Madonna’s musical styles are very different, so the two music “queens” never had a reason to be rivals.
-The two legends seemed to have the utmost respect for one another.
+The two legends seemed to have plenty of respect for one another.
 In fact, in 2014, the music icons even partied together.
 According to The Cut, Madonna and Aretha Franklin both attended Alicia Keys’ annual Black Ball to benefit Keep a Child Alive in October of that year.

-From "Respect" to "Chain of Fools," here are the 50 greatest Aretha Franklin songs https://t.co/kONHnPsn5z pic.twitter.com/nCbgJNON48

 Madonna, who is celebrating her 60th in Marrakesh, has not yet publicly commented on the death of Aretha Franklin.
 But longtime fans of Madge already know she has another sweet tie-in to the Queen of Soul, which will forever link them together in the movie world.